 DiSC®: Motivating and Engaging Your Staff

 The responsibilities of managing a team encompass a wide range of duties.
 Some of these topics include knowing how to engage and motivate your staff.
 To successfully lead your team, you will need to understand their personalities so that you can engage more effectively with them.
-Thanks to tools like the DiSC® assessment, you can discover the DiSC® personality styles of your employees to determine the best approaches to motivating and engaging your staff.
-Understanding DiSC® personality styles can be a great tool to help you effectively engage and develop your team.
+Thanks to tools like the DiSC® assessment, you can discover the DiSC® personality types of your employees to determine the best approaches to motivating and engaging your staff.
+Understanding DiSC® personality types can be a great tool to help you effectively engage and develop your team.

 You should also be sure to acknowledge the excellent performance of each employee.
 This means that you should recognize their strengths and encourage them to continue to grow.
 When you take the time to do this, employees will see that you acknowledge their hard work for your company.
 Employees want to know that they are being noticed for their hard work, so taking the time to recognize a job well done will motivate them to continue working hard for you.
 This can also help them to unlock their full potential, making them even more valuable employees for your company.
 Show them that you have confidence in them by delegating more responsibilities to them.

 Another essential part of engaging your staff is by communicating effectively with them.
 Having regular check-in meetings offer an excellent opportunity for you to get to know your employees and open up the lines of communications.
 This gives them the chance to ask you questions, and you can also ask questions to learn more about their projects and initiatives progress.
 Communication is vital for engaging your staff and meetings are only one part of opening up the communication lines.
 Regularly use email and phone to contact your employees to check in on how things are going.
 Be consistent and transparent with your employees.
 This will make the staff more open to engaging with you.